 5.<!–[endif]–>Click on the Blue Circle and Arrow Button if you want to Send a Message to your device and/or Play a Sound (pings like a submarine radar system until you access the device) – so that whomever found (or stole) it reads it (they have to – it is displayed regardless of which apps are running and it will wake the iPad from Sleep Mode to display the message and/or play the sound), and can’t stop the sound going off.

 Click Play Sound or Send Message and type the message you want to appear on your missing device in the messaging window.
-You can also check the box) if you’d like your device to make a lot of noise at the same time – which can be very helpful if it is in a lost and found, misplaced nearby, or you want to draw attention to the person who has your device in their possession.
-Click the button to send the message.
+You can also check the Play Sound (plays for 2 minutes with this message box) if you’d like your device to make a lot of noise at the same time – which can be very helpful if it is in a lost and found, misplaced nearby, or you want to draw attention to the person who has your device in their possession.
+Click the Send button to send the message.

 A confirmation message will appear confirming that the message has been sent, and then you will receive an email notification once it has been displayed on the device.